improve-ai/swift-ranker/README.md

 ```

-Visit [improve.ai](http://improve.ai) to sign up for a free api key.
+Visit [improve.ai](http://improve.ai) to sign up for an api key.

-This is where the magic happens - let improve.ai choose the `greeting` most likely to give the best revenue or user retention.
+This is where the magic happens - let improve.ai choose the `greeting` most likely to lead to conversion.

 ```objc
 [[Improve instance] chooseFrom:variants block:^(NSDictionary *) properties {